FRC4607/Garbage/readme.md

 ### Prerequisites

 1. Install a relational database of some kind.
-[MySQL](https://www.mysql.com/) was used in development, but any relational database supported by [SQAlchemy](https://docs.sqlalchemy.org/en/20/dialects/index.html) and [Grafana](https://grafana.com/docs/grafana/latest/datasources/https://grafana.com/docs/grafana/latest/datasources/) should be OK (so you can technically  use [Google](https://github.com/betodealmeida/shillelagh/) [Sheets](https://grafana.com/grafana/plugins/grafana-googlesheets-datasource/) if you wanted).
+[MySQL](https://www.mysql.com/) was used in development, but any relational database supported by [SQLAlchemy](https://docs.sqlalchemy.org/en/20/dialects/index.html) and [Grafana](https://grafana.com/docs/grafana/latest/datasources/https://grafana.com/docs/grafana/latest/datasources/) should be OK (so you can technically  use [Google](https://github.com/betodealmeida/shillelagh/) [Sheets](https://grafana.com/grafana/plugins/grafana-googlesheets-datasource/) if you wanted).
 2. Install [Grafana](https://grafana.com/grafana/download).
 Whether you pick the Enterprise or OSS version shouldn't matter.

 ### Python Setup

 1. Clone this repository onto a computer, preferably one that can stay in your pit for the entire event.
-2. Create a new python venv in the folder
+2. Create a new python venv in the folder:
 `python -m venv .`
 3. Activate the virtual environment.
 4. Install all of the necessary packages from the requirements.txt file: